Decentralized Cross-Blockchain Asset Transfers: Evaluation

-The gas consumption of transaction inclusion verifications depends on the concrete means of cross-blockchain communication, i.e., in our case the Testimonium relay.
-The relay requires Merkle proofs of membership to be passed as proof data.
-As such, the gas consumption of the relay not only consists of the execution cost but also of the cost of the data required for the execution.
+The gas consumption of transaction inclusion verifications depends on the concrete means of cross-blockchain communication, i.e., in our case ETH Relay.
+ETH Relay requires Merkle proofs of membership to be passed as proof data.
+As such, the gas consumption of the relay not only consists of the execution cost but also the cost of the data required for the execution.
 In our case, the gas consumption of the relay is higher than the gas consumption of the protocol alone.
 Other inclusion verification mechanisms may exhibit different gas consumptions.

 \pgfplotsset{ ,/tikz/font= ,compat=1.11 }